RichardLitt/rynclark.github.io/_posts/2014-02-17-getting-started-with-react.md

 React is an insanely powerful framework by the amazing developers over at Facebook.
 Implementing a virtual DOM, it allows us to render components super fast whilst removing any unnecessary overhead from DOM operations.
 React is often said to deal with the "V" out of the MVC architecture, however when you mix this with Flux, you can have a full blown front-end framework that allows you to easily keep your model and view in sync - more on Flux soon.

 # Components
 In React you can create components that have special functionality that you won't find in a HTML element, i.e. a dropdown navigation, which we will be creating in this tutorial.
-Each component is contained in it's own "scope", so we can define the functionality of the component and reuse it as many times as we want without them interfering with each other.
+Each component is contained in its own "scope", so we can define the functionality of the component and reuse it as many times as we want without them interfering with each other.

 Each component has a `render` function, which effectively returns the HTML that the component will render in the browser.
 We can call other React component's too, meaning the possibilities are endless!